pau1h/myspim/README.md

 ## Installation

-To install MySPIM, clone the repository and build the project using the following commands.
+To install MySPIM, clone the repo and build the project using the following commands.
 Ensure you have `gcc` installed on your system.

 ```bash
 # Clone the repository